joelmaguluri/AdventuroQuest/README.md

 ## License

 This project is licensed under the [MIT License](./LICENSE).
 Feel free to use, modify, and distribute this application in accordance with the terms of the license.

-## Contact

-If you have any questions or inquiries about AdventuraSearch, please contact the project team at [adventurasearch@gmail.com](mailto:adventurasearch@gmail.com).